-In the fall, it seems that almost any warm day is referred to by most people as “Indian summer.”
+In the fall, it seems that almost any warm day is referred to as an “Indian summer.”
 What is an Indian summer and where did the term come from?
 Find out…

-- The time of occurrence is important: The warm days must follow a spell of cold weather or a good hard frost, but also be before first snowfall.
+The time of occurrence is important: The warm days must follow a spell of cold weather or a good hard frost, but also be before first snowfall.

-Why is Indian summer called Indian summer?
-There are many theories.
-Some say it comes from the Algonquian people located in what is now the northeastern United States, who believed that the condition was caused by a warm wind sent from the court of their southwestern god, Cautantowwit.
+Some say the term comes from the Algonquian people located in what is now the northeastern United States, who believed that the condition was caused by a warm wind sent from the court of their southwestern god, Cautantowwit (“great spirit”).

-The most probable origin of the term, in our view, goes back to the very early settlers in New England.
-Each year they would welcome the arrival of a cold wintry weather in late October when they could leave their stockades unarmed.
+Yet another claim involves European settlers in New England.
+Each year, they would welcome the arrival of cold, wintry weather in late October when they could leave their stockades unarmed.
 But then came a time when it would suddenly turn warm again, and the Native Americans would decide to have one more go at the settlers.
 “Indian summer,” the settlers called it.